syncfusion-content/javascript-docs/js/Chart/Technical-Indicators.md

 ## Enable Tooltip

-To display the indicator tooltip, use [visible](../api/ejchart#members:indicators-tooltip) option of [indicators.tooltip](../api/ejchart#members:indicators-tooltip).
-Also you can change and customize the tooltip color, border, format and font properties similar to the series tooltip.
+To display the indicator tooltip, use [visible](../api/ejchart#members:indicators-tooltip) option of the [indicators.tooltip](../api/ejchart#members:indicators-tooltip).
+Also, you can change and customize the tooltip color, border, format and font properties similar to the series tooltip.

 {% highlight js %}